mvdnbrk/laravel-model-expires/README.md

 ### Todo
 - Add a `expired:prune` console command to delete expired models, or perform custom implementation.
-- Add a query scope that will query models that wil expire in `...`
+- Add a query scope that will query models that will expire in `...`

 ## Testing